huncijr/Dino-style-onekey-tut/README.md

 ![Obstacle types comparison](images/obstacles.png)

 They get random heights (25–70px) and random spike counts (1–3).
-This is important — if every cactus was the same height, you'd find one perfect jump timing and the game would be boring forever:
+This is important.
+If every cactus was the same height, you'd find one perfect jump timing and the game would be boring forever:

 ```js
 function spawnObstacle() {